JoeKnittel/joeknittel.github.io/_posts/2021-02-01-Graphing-Libraries-Part-1.md

 ```
 <iframe src="\interactive plots\dygraphs-example.html" width="650" height="600" frameBorder="0"></iframe>

-In the above plot, we took a time-series of lung-related deaths in the UK from 1974-1979, fit a Holt-Winters additive model (which allows us to capture seasonality in a time-series) to the data, then plotted the model's predictions for the next 72 months, including a prediction interval.
+In the above plot, we took a time series of lung-related deaths in the UK from 1974-1979, fit a Holt-Winters additive model (which allows us to capture seasonality in a time series) to the data, then plotted the model's predictions for the next 72 months, including a prediction interval.

 Give the plot a mouseover to see it in action.
 I'm rather fond of the particularly clean effect: all of the pertinent information that one might expect is displayed, with no bloat.